lamini-ai/lamini-examples/rag.md

 ```

 You might need to experiment with adjusting these parameters to achieve optimal results.
-You can configure these parameters with an optional `config` to `RetrievalAugmentRunner`, like below:
+You can configure these parameters with an optional `config` to `RetrievalAugmentRunner`, as shown below:

 ```python
 llm = RetrievalAugmentedRunner(